message-manager-discord/bot/README.md

 ## Docs

-Offical docs are [here](https://docs.messagemanager.xyz).
+Official docs are [here](https://docs.messagemanager.xyz).
 Read them before asking questions please :smile:

 Self Hosting instructions can also be found in the docs